riceq1u/nocterm/README.md

 This is a very early release and things are still very unstable.

-- Hot reload is cause layout glitches (a restart fixes it)
+- Hot reload may cause layout glitches (a restart fixes it)

 ## 🤝 Contributing